Día Publicity Tools

 Find out about Día events happening in your community

 Tell us about your Día event, or find out how others across the country are celebrating.
 Submitted event information will appear in ALSC's interactive map which is scanned by library professionals and press.

-You can also share your information with Día friends via Facebook, or follow us on Twitter @alscblog and tweet about your programs using #díaturns20.
+You can also share your information with Día friends via Facebook, on Twitter @wearealsc or by using #diatogether.